aler9/dctk/README.md

 #### Installation

 Go &ge; 1.12 is required.
-Download, compile and install the binaries with a single command:
+Download, compile and install the binaries with:
 ```
 go get github.com/aler9/dctoolkit/cmd/...
 ```